 - /GC – Gold.
 You can also analyze GLD as an ETF.

-5) Portfolio management: Manage the trades you’re in (five to 30 minutes).
-Every trade must have a plan.
+3) Portfolio management: Every trade must have a plan.
 If you buy stock as a long-term investment, you may not have much daily management.
 You might just look at the current profit and loss in the position, make sure the trend and pattern are intact, and move on.
 If you are trading, buying with the intent to sell back to the market short-term, you’ll undoubtedly have more daily checklists to follow.
 You may need to adjust your stop loss, check the news on the company, and make your judgment call.
 The details of this step will be dependent on what strategies you are using.
-In the coming chapters, we’ll give you different stock strategies to start with and you’ll learn the management rules.
 Over time, as you use other products such as options, futures, or forex, you may have individual rules set up for each product and strategy.
 It is important to have a design, rules, and to follow them.
 Each day, before you go look for that next money maker, take some time to make sure the positions you have are being traded according to your rules and money management.
-This should take five to 30 minutes and then you can move onto the next step.

 - Pull the weeds first.
 It’s more important to get rid of the trades that aren’t working than it is to take profits on trades that are.